GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 * JCL can be used to submit **batch** jobs to be run by the **JES2** or **JES3** scheduler.
 It must have at least a **JOB** statement and an **EXEC** statement to run a program.
 It can have multiple **EXEC** statements in order to run a series of programs.
 Most **JCL** also includes serveral **DD** (Data Definition) statements.  **JCL** instructs its own output to be written to the **JES SPOOL** where it can be printed or if held viewed.

+One of the fundamental reasons for **JCL** to is to **virutalize** the data sets used by programs.
+The programs don't refer to the data sets directly, but through the **Symbolic Referencess** of the **DDName** label on the **DD** statement.
+That was the underlying data set can change, for example **USER1.JCL** in one case and **USER2.JCL** in another, and the program's code doesn't have to account for these differences.
+Of course the internal structures of the data sets should be consistent with what the program expects.

 # JCL Sequence

 It can be helpful to look at JCL as a series of steps the computer goes through to run programs and manager their inputs and outputs.